Reporting on the Year of Elections

 The discussion took place in Saint Martin's Hall in Saint Martin-in-the-Fields, Trafalgar Square, London.

-When surveying the political media landscape, Adu added, “We've got formal politicians who are hosting podcasts now, and it seems to me that there is this weird crossover between what is opinion and what's actual fact.
+Surveying the media landscape, Adu noted: “We've got former politicians who are hosting podcasts now, and it seems to me that there is this weird crossover between what is opinion and what's actual fact.
 People have a huge amount of experience to share their opinions on what the government should be doing or they're not doing.
 But ultimately, it's very hard to distinguish what is actual journalism, what is actual reporting, and what is opinion.”

 So, who will win the US election?
-Marks said “I think she might sneak it, but the only outcome that doesn't lead to mayhem if she wins is for her to win a landslide – popular vote and electoral college.
+Marks was cautious but tipped Kamala Harris: “I think she might sneak it, but the only outcome that doesn't lead to mayhem if she wins is for her to win a landslide – popular vote and electoral college.
 And I see no sign of that happening.
 And it's got to be both.”